 An injury lawyer can help you to explore the effects of these types of losses and help you claim non-economic damages.
 They can help to hold any liable parties responsible for their negligence or intentional actions that contributed to your injury.

-To discuss the compensation you might seek for your concussion injury, contact Attorney Brian White & Associates, P.C. for a free consultation today.
+To discuss the compensation you might seek for your concussion injury, contact Attorney Brian White Personal Injury Lawyers for a free consultation today.
 We’ll examine the facts of your case and help you to determine your best legal steps forward.